gurbindersingh/localstorage-size/README.md

-# localstorage-size
+# Local storage Size

-A script for determining the size of local storage in browsers.
+A simple script for determining the size of local storage in browsers.